Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 </div>
 </div>

-&#x220e;

 ## <a id="additional-bug-risk"></a> Additional Bug Risk

 Because the `ReferencesContentHashUpgrader` does not write the updated content hashes to the Kafka topic in step 7.2., there might be a mismatch between the content hash value in the `kafkasql-journal` topic and the in-memory database.
-If Apicurio Registry produced a new content message for a given *content ID* (for example, to upgrade the canonical content hash, content, or references), the content message key that would be used is different that the content key present in the topic, because the key would contain content hash that has changed.
+If Apicurio Registry produced a new content message for a given *content ID* (for example, to upgrade the canonical content hash, content, or references), the content message key that would be used is different than the content key present in the topic, because the key would contain a content hash that has changed.

 Currently, the only operation that updates content via content message is the one that `KafkaSqlProtobufCanonicalizerUpgrader` uses and this operation is always executed **before** the `Reference*` upgraders, so it does not cause issues, but it is still a potential bug.
-To fix this, we would need to change the format of content message key.
+To fix this, we would need to change the format of the content message key.

 ## <a id="summary"></a> Summary

-The problem is caused by two bugs in the Apicurio Registry upgrade process that is specific to KafkaSQL storage option.
+The problem is caused by two bugs in the Apicurio Registry upgrade process that is specific to the KafkaSQL storage option.

 You are affected if: